 Produced from 1993 to 1998, the 993 was famous for being the last of the air-cooled 911s.
 To some, it was the pinnacle of 911 development.
 Furthermore, the GT2 was the hardcore race version of the 993 Turbo, made in extremely low numbers – about only 57 units.
 They came with the Turbo’s air-cooled 3.6 liter flat six.
 That engine produced 430 hp for the street version and up to 600 hp (!) in race tune.

 The #68 is a true an art car, and this most unorthodox livery came from the great French cartoonist Georges Wolinski.
 Sadly, he was assassinated in 2015 in the Parisian Charlie Hebdo magazine terrorist attack.
-The Swiss team Elf Haberthur Racing raced this same car at Le Mans from 1995 to 1998, and the best result was in 1997 when it came in first in class.
+The Swiss team Elf Haberthur Racing raced this same car at Le Mans from 1995 to 1998, yet the best result was in 1997 when it came in first in class.

 In the early 2000’s, the “Naked Lady” and the white GT2 Evo (both from UT) were probably the two most sought after Porsche models in 1:18.
 The car was always a grail car for me, and eventually I got lucky and found one.
 In 1:43 I think it’s even nicer than of what I remember my old 1:18.
 The 1:18 was basically a white GT2 covered in decals that even when new didn’t look very “solid”.
-Here, the livery looks much better executed.
+In contrast, the livery here looks much better executed.

 * June 28th, 1934